gopi487krishna/turbo-csv/README.md

 The users of this library can use their own custom dialect classe for supporting a number of variations in the csv format.

 Similarily a custom file reader can also be written to support memory mapping the data

+>To know more about using the library please refer to the documentation tests ( all tests are documentation tests ) in tests folder